wcventure/PERIOD/README.md

     ==6742==ABORTING
     ```

-6. If the above steps can be executed normally, it means that your installation has been successful！You can continue to try other examples in the `test` folder.
+If all above steps can be executed normally, it means that your installation has been successful！You can continue to try other examples in the `test` folder.
 There are a list of simple examples that are easy to understand in the `test` folder:
    - [UAF](test/UAF)
    - [doubleFree](test/doubleFree)
    - [doubleFree2](test/doubleFree2)